Benedict-Ik/NZRegionWalksAPI/README.md

-We implemented the CreateRegion() method in this branch by using the newly created CreateRegionDTO class.
+We implemented the UpdateRegion() method in this branch.